woodcrafty/reck/docs/api.rst

     Default factory functions must be wrapped using this class so that they can be distinguished from non-factory default values.
-Optional positional and keyword arguments to be set, which will be passed to the factory function when it is called.
+Optional positional and keyword arguments to be passed to the factory function when it is called can be set.

-    Example of setting ``list`` (with no srguments), as a default factory during rectype creation::
+    Example of setting ``list`` (with no arguments), as a default factory during rectype creation::

         >>> Car = rectype.rectype('Car', [